 Hot sauce, to taste

 Bring beef broth to a boil in a saucepan.

 Grill one side of the burger patty.
-Flip it and add the cheese on top (of what is the already grilled side).
+Flip it and add the cheese on top.

 While grilling, prepare your French fries.
 (If homegating, you can easily make your fries from scratch with an airfryer, one of our favorite tools).

-Put burger in bun and place it next to the fries on a paper plate
+Put the burger in the bun and place it next to the fries on a paper plate

-Cover entire dish with the gravy and serve hot sauce on the side.
+Cover the entire dish with the gravy and serve hot sauce on the side.
+Yum!